v-fearam/msbuild-examples/Test.README.md

          .Save(".\\PetRestApiClientSuccessFluent.msbuild");
 ```

-The way to execute the msbuild script is:
+The way to execute the MSBuild script is:

 ```csharp
       //Act